Sisters at Heart: Plot

 Larry tells Darrin that Mr. Brockway has insisted that Darrin be removed from the account.
 Darrin and Samantha host a Christmas party which Larry, Keith, and Dorothy attend.
 When Mr. Brockway arrives with presents for the children (a black baby doll for Lisa, a white baby doll for Tabitha, and a panda bear for Adam because he was unsure of "which side of the family he takes after"), he sees Darrin and Dorothy standing together and assumes they are married to each other.
 When Mr. Brockway realizes his mistake and that Darrin is instead married to Samantha, Mr. Brockway tells Larry that he is willing to allow Darrin back on the account.
-After discovering that Mr. Brockway was initially unwilling because he thought Darrin was married to an African-American woman, Larry rejects Mr. Brockway's offer.
+After discovering that Mr. Brockway was initially unwilling because he thought Darrin was married to a black woman, Larry rejects Mr. Brockway's offer.
 Mr. Brockway expresses disbelief that anyone would reject such a lucrative account.
 Through witchcraft, Samantha causes Mr. Brockway to see everyone in the room, including himself, as having black skin.
 On Christmas Day, while the Wilsons are visiting the Stephens, Mr. Brockway arrives, apologizes for his previous actions, and repents his racism.
 Samantha invites Mr. Brockway to join them for Christmas dinner ("integrated turkey"), and he accepts.